awei82/mp4concat/README.md

 Large portions of this project were based on https://github.com/sverrirs/mp4combine

-`SRTconcat.py` concatenates SRT subtitle files to aligned the input subtitle files with the final merged MP4 ouput.
+`SRTconcat.py` concatenates SRT subtitle files together and aligns the input subtitle files with the final merged MP4 ouput.

 ## Build and activate the virtual environment
 ```